- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 There’s a saying that the best camera is the one you have with you.
 For many of us today, that camera is the iPhone.
 Award-winning photographer Rad Drew will show you how to make great photos using your iPhone.
 He will introduce you to techniques for making portraits, shooting beautiful panoramas, and capturing action shots.
 After you have the shot, then what?

 Drew will demonstrate, using a few simple apps, how you can make your images sing!
-Although a photographer for many years, in 2010 he acquired his first iPhone.
+Although a photographer for many years, he did not acquire his first iPhone until 2010.
 Since then, his creative iPhone images have received numerous awards and have made their way into juried international competitions.
 Drew teaches mobile photography to individuals, corporations, and professional organizations and leads destination tours, which are great ways to learn while photographing beautiful areas of the world.

-The James Webb Space Telescope will rewrite cosmic history.
-It has been designed to answer many of the core questions that have animated astronomers over the past half-century.
-With a $10 billion price tag, it is one of the most ambitious engineering initiatives ever attempted, but for it to achieve its potential — nothing less than to rewrite the history of the cosmos and reshape humanity’s position within it — a lot of things must work just right.
+The James Webb Space Telescope has been rewriting cosmic history.
+It has been designed to answer many of the core questions that have mystified the human species over the past half-century.
+With a $10 billion price tag, it is one of the most ambitious engineering initiatives ever attempted.

 KRAV MAGA